slsa-framework/slsa-proposals/0002/README.md

 delivered to the consumer.

-In the short term, we focus on open-source packaging ecosystems, tentatively starting with Python.
-Open-source is a more tractable problem than closed-source and serves as a good model by its open nature.
+In the short term, we focus on open-source packaging ecosystems, tentatively starting with Python.[^python-buy-in] Open-source is a more tractable problem than closed-source and serves as a good model by its open nature.
 We expect equivalent solutions for closed-source in the future.

 #### Milestone: SLSA 2-3 builds are possible for arbitrary open-source packages using several common build services